Tito Mboweni: A gifted, trailblazing leader with a sense of humour

 Eminence worn lightly

-Despite his garrulous reputation, Mboweni wasn’t always quotes and laughs.
+Despite his garrulous reputation, Mboweni wasn’t always all quotes and laughs.
 He could be bombastic and withering towards young journalists who turned up at his press conference, especially if they knew nothing about economics.

 “Why do you send these people?” he used to ask.